 8. If PER<1%, reset the PER on the boards and try to walk further in the area.
 Propagation conditions usually improve if the user distances himself from a possibly faded area.

-Demo is available in Simplicity Studio - Silicon Labs RAR, Range Test Sample Application for EFR32
+Demo is available in Simplicity Studio - Software Examples - Silicon Labs Flex SDK Examples - RAIL: Range Test

 To read the complete, detailed user guide click here.